docsforadobe/after-effects-scripting-guide/docs/avitem.rst

 **Description**

 When true, the AVItem is a placeholder, or represents footage with a source file that cannot be found.
-In this case, the path of the missing source file is in the ``missingFootagePath`` attribute of the footage item’s source-file object.
+In this case, the path of the missing source file is in the ``missingFootagePath`` attribute of the footage item's source-file object.
 See :ref:`FootageItem.mainSource` and :ref:`FileSource.missingFootagePath`.

 **Type**